Ifanse leads Montana State into FCS semis with 24-10 win

 BOZEMAN, Mont.
 (AP) — Isaiah Ifanse ran for 196 yards and a touchdown and passed for a touchdown to lead Montana State to a 24-10 win over Austin Peay in the FCS quarterfinals on Friday night.

-The fifth-seeded Bobcats (11-3) will take on the winner of the Illinois State and defending champion North Dakota State in the semifinals.
+The fifth-seeded Bobcats (11-3) will next take on the winner of Saturday’s game between Illinois State and defending champion North Dakota State.

+“Sometimes you just tip your hat to your opponent,” Austin Peay coach Mark Hudspeth said.
+“They’re an outstanding football team with outstanding fans and an outstanding defense.”

+The Bobcats sacked JaVaughn Craig four times, the last when Derek Marks strip-sacked Craig and Bryce Sterk scooped up the ball and rumbled to the APSU 11 with 1:07 to play.

 Ifanse broke loose on the third play of the game, racing 60 yards up the middle for a touchdown.
 Late in the third quarter, he took the snap out of the Wildcat formation and threw a jump pass to defensive tackle Jason Scrempos, who was lined up at tight end, giving MSU a 24-3 lead.